-On the Board of Directors of his condominium corporation for eight years, he has held various positions as V.P. and Treasurer.
+On the Board of Directors of his condominium corporation for five years, he held various positions as V.P. and Treasurer.
 He was invited to join Stevenson Memorial Hospital as an Advisory Member on the Finance Committee in 2009.
 Then, Paul joined the Hospital Board of Directors in 2010.

 Wendy Fairley, Director

-Wendy has served the Stevenson Memorial Hospital Board by sitting on the Communications, Quality and Human Resources committees.
-In 2013 she had the pleasure of co-chairing the 2013 SMH Gala raising funds for our valuable local hospital.
-As a community member, Wendy is committed to SMH and believes in the ability of the hospital staff to provide excellent health care in a safe caring environment.
-She has experience this client focused care in her own personal life many times since moving to this area.
+She has served Stevenson Memorial Hospital (SMH) Board for a year.
+She had the pleasure of co-chairing the 2013 SMH Gala raising funds for our valuable local hospital.
+As a community member, Wendy is committed to SMH and believes in the ability of the hospital staff to provide excellent health care in a caring environment.
+She has experience client focused care for her own personal life many times.

 Sheila Kaarlela, Director

 Sheila has lived in the Township of Adjala-Tosorontio for the past nine years.
 She is semi-retired after spending over 28 years in the pharmaceutical industry with executive positions in sales and marketing.
 Along with her husband she is a partner in a consulting business with a focus on pharmaceuticals and healthcare.
 Sheila became a member of the Stevenson Memorial Hospital Foundation in 2012 and served on the Communications Committee.
 As well, she Co-chaired the 2012 Stevenson Memorial Hospital Foundation Gala.
-For the past four years she has been a member of the Stevenson Memorial Hospital Communication Committee and Quality Committee, report directly to the Board of Directors.
+For the past four years she has been a member of the Stevenson Memorial Hospital Communication Committee and Quality Committee, reporting directly to the Board of Directors.
+She became a member of the hospital Board of Directors in 2017.
 Sheila spends her free time golfing, horseback riding, gardening, and curling.
-Dedicating time to causes such as the redevelopment of Stevenson Memorial Hospital is very rewarding.
+Dedicating time to causes such as the redevelopment of Stevenson Memorial Hospital is very rewarding to her.